 Eating enough foods with calcium and vitamins D and K can be challenging for anyone, whether they’re an omnivore, vegetarian, or vegan.
 Another way to increase your calcium absorption is to take a bone density supplement.
 These supplements, like those available from AlgaeCal, are capsules that you swallow after a meal.
 The supplement contains a high concentration of calcium and Vitamin D that your body can easily absorb.
-The calcium is derived from vegan sources.

 Dark Green Leafy Vegetables